Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Pellet and wood litters need a different type of cat litter scoop than clumping litter.
 Instead of tight slots, you need wider gaps so the pellets can fall through quickly without getting stuck.

 Scoops with wider spacing move much faster through this type of litter.
-A design like the UFECODO metal scoop, with larger slots and a deeper shovel, lets clean pellets drop through while holding onto waste.
+A design with larger slots and a deeper shovel lets clean pellets drop through while holding onto waste.

 If you try to use a fine-slot scoop with pellets, it clogs almost immediately and slows everything down.
 Wider slots keep things moving and make scooping feel quick again.